CCSI-CSSI/MuseOpenIG/README.md

 Dependencies for compiling from source:
 --------------------------------------
-1. OpenSceneGraph 3.3.7 or later<br />
+1. OpenSceneGraph 3.3.7 or later
-    A patched version of OSG 3.3.7 is available on our <a href="http://openig.compro.net/download-openig.html">Downloads</a><br />
+    A patched version of OSG 3.3.7 is available on our [Downloads](http://openig.compro.net/download-openig.html)
-    page that contains some updates and allows full functionality<br />
+    page, that contains some updates and allows full functionality
-    of all features of MuseOpenIG.<br />
+    of all features of MuseOpenIG.

 2. QT 5.4.1 or later
 3. Boost C++ Libraries 1.54 or later